-Complete the Westlaw First Assignment, found on the dropbox.
+Complete the Rules 2 exercise, which is on the dropbox.

-Answer the O’Connor’s One assignment, found on the dropbox.
+Answer the Ethics Exercise, which is found on the dropbox.
+List answers only.

-For next week, you may want to print out the Paralegal Ethics, Administrative Agencies, Property, Evidence, Family Law, and Marriage Equality power points.
+For next week, you may want to print out the IDEA, SSA, Mental Health Commitments, Guardianship, and Disability Eugenics powerpoints.

 All homework must be typed using Times New Roman font, 12 point size.

-Homework turned in after the start of the test on the day it is due is subject to a ten-point deduction per class day.
+Homework turned in after the date and time it is due is subject to a ten-point deduction per class day.

 Homework may not be turned in more than one week late.